 - 4 daun salam leaves (fresh or dried)

 - 3/4 tsp. kosher salt (or more, to taste)

 - some rough chopped fresh cilantro, for garnish

 - First make your flavoring paste.
-Place the shallots, garlic, chile, galangal, coriander and ginger in a small food processor; pulse until coriander is well ground and you have a smooth, creamy, mashed paste consistency. (add up to 2 tablespoons of water, 1 at a time, scraping the un-ground portions down toward the blade as you do, if need be.)
+Place the shallots, garlic, chile, galangal, coriander and ginger in a small food processor; pulse until you have a smooth, creamy, mashed paste consistency – if using whole coriander seeds, keep pulsing until they are completely pulverized. (add up to 2 tablespoons of water, 1 at a time, scraping the un-ground portions down toward the blade as you do, if need be.)
 Set aside, for now.

 - Rinse your chicken with cold running water; pat dry with paper or cloth towels.
 Set aside, for now.